 - Referral to other local services for collateral help.

 - Financial support - eg, free prescriptions and low visual aids, railcard and other travel concessions, free postage on 'articles for the visually impaired', car park blue badge, reduction in TV licence fee (50%), free loan of radio, etc.

-- In addition, the visual acuity (with the aid of glasses or contact lenses if worn) must be at least 6/12 (Snellen decimal 0.5) with both eyes open, or in the only eye if monocular.
+- The visual acuity must be at least Snellen 6/12 with both eyes open or in the only eye if monocular.

 - Group 2 (lorry or bus):